christian-draeger/pact-example/README.md

 provide support for Consumer Driven Contract Testing between dependent systems where the integration is based on HTTP (or message queues for some of the implementations).

-We will focus on the HTTP based integration first and later on we have look at messaging queues (on example with spring-boot and Kafka).
+We will focus on the HTTP based integration first and later on we have a look at messaging queues (on example with spring-boot and Kafka).

 ![pact diagram](pact_two_parts.png)